 Essential facts about Mexico

-- The biggest pre-hispanic civilizations: Mayas, located in the south of Mexico in what is nowadays called Yucatan Peninsula, and Chiapas.
+The biggest pre-hispanic civilizations: the Mayas, located in the south of Mexico in what is nowadays called the Yucatan Peninsula, and Chiapas.
 Aztecas, in the central and northern region.
 Olmecas, in Veracruz and Tabasco.

 Books about Mexico